bilek993/CLUSEK/.docs/faq.md

 **How can I enable mipmaps generation?**

-Mip maps generation is enabled by default.
-You don't have to do anything to enable it.

-**Why would I disable mipmap generation and how can I do this?**

-Mipmaps use GPU resources, so in some cases, it might be a good idea to skip generating mipmaps.
-Also, it's worth noting, that loading textures with mipmaps generation is not possible asynchronous.
-So loading times will be much higher.

-Mipmaps generation can be skipped by setting the `SKIP` value for the `MipMaps` parameter in resources file.
+Mipmaps generation is disabled by default, but can be enabled by setting `SKIP` value for the `MipMaps` parameter in the resources file.
 In the example below, you can see how it works for example texture.

 ```
 "ExampleNormalTexture": {
   "Path": "Data/Textures/Example/ExampleNormalTexture.png",
-  "MipMaps": "SKIP"
+  "MipMaps": "GENERATE"
 }
 ```